Air Fryer Recipe

 Method

-- Peel the parsnips and cut them into evenly sized fry-shaped sticks.
+2. Peel the parsnips, then cut them into evenly sized sticks, like fries.

-- In a large bowl, toss the parsnips with olive oil, minced garlic, thyme, salt, and pepper until well coated.
+3. In a large bowl, toss the parsnips with the olive oil, minced garlic, thyme, salt and pepper until everything is well coated.

-- Place the seasoned parsnip fries in the air fryer basket in a single layer.
-Cook in batches if necessary to avoid overcrowding.
+4. Arrange the seasoned parsnip fries in the air fryer basket in a single layer.
+Cook in batches if needed, so the basket is not overcrowded.

-- Cook the parsnip fries in the air fryer for about 15-20 minutes, shaking the basket halfway through to ensure even cooking.
+5. Cook the parsnip fries in the air fryer for about 15-20 minutes, shaking the basket halfway through so they cook evenly.

-- Once cooked, taste and adjust the seasoning if necessary.
+6. Once cooked, taste and adjust the seasoning if needed.
 Serve the fries hot, with your favourite dipping sauce.

 Why this works in an air fryer